 Instructions for Authors

 1.1.
 The article should be printed in Times New Roman #14 with 1.5 interval, 60-62 signs in a line, 30 lines per page.
 Pages should be numbered.
-Covering papers could be scanned or sent by regular mail.
+Covering papers could be scanned and sent by e-mail.

 1.2.
 Initials and surname of the author (authors), title of the article, a full title of the institution where the paper was completed, the city and the country should be at the beginning of the first page of the manuscript.
 It is obligatory to specify the institution where each of authors works appear.